paramountsky9990/Paramountsky9990/README.md

 <h4>•I have 4+ years of experiece in developing 👉Mobile App Development.
 So I am familiar with Flutter, React Native, Xamarin and Swift.<br/>
 •I have 7+ years of experiece in designing and developing 👉Web Development.
 So I am familiar with PHP(CI, Laravel), React, Angular and Vue.js.
-I have rich experience with ASP.NET Core and C#, Python, Django.<br/>
+I have rich experience with Java, Spring Boot, ASP.NET Core and C#, Python, Django.<br/>
 •As a software engineer, I'm familiar with GitHub, GitLab, etc for version control and Jira, Trello, Project of office for tasks management.
 Also, I'm familiar with several kinds of testing systems.<br/> •I have been exposed to a wide variety of technologies in my career and consider myself to be very adaptable.
 Because of my breadth of experience, I believe that I would make an excellent addition to your team.